Notes on

 Evict the 21st century from your bedroom.

 For those experiencing insomnia, or find themselves lying in bed unable to sleep: stop fighting it.
 Get up, go into another room, and find relaxing activities to do.
 Drink a cup of noncaffeinated tea and read a (boring) book until you feel sleepy again.
-What you do should be relaxing and enjoyable, but serve no function — or you'll find yourself waking up to 'be productive'.
-Consider that you may not suffer from insomnia, but rather that you simply are a night-owl chronotype: consider adjusting bed and wake times to align with your natural chronotype.
+What you do should be relaxing and enjoyable, but serve no function — or you’ll find yourself waking up to ‘be productive’.

 Sleep deprivation has been linked to poor food choices, with studies showing that people who sleep less tend to reach for unhealthy, high-calorie and sugary foods.
 This, combined with an increase in the hunger hormone and a decrease in the hormone that signals fullness, can lead to overeating and the development of Non-Alcoholic Fatty Liver Disease and insulin resistance.